canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 As part of this series on unit testing, we've covered a lot of subjects.
 From [how to write your first unit tests]({% post_url 2021-03-15-UnitTesting101 %}) to [create test data with Builders]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}) to [how to write better fakes]({% post_url 2021-06-07-TipsForBetterStubsAndMocks %}).
 I hope I've helped you to start writing unit tests or write even better unit tests.

-This time, I'm bringing some tips and best practices from my previous posts in one single place.
+This time, I'm bringing some tips and best practices from my previous posts in one single place for quick reference.

 ## 1. On Naming

 ### Choose a naming convention and stick to it.

 **Every test name should tell the scenario under test and the expected result**.
-Don't worry about long test names.
+[Don't worry about long test names]({% post_url 2021-04-12-UnitTestNamingConventions %}).
 But don't name your tests: `Test1`, `Test2`, and so on.

 **Describe in your test names what you're testing in a language easy to understand, even for non-programmers.**

 **Don't prefix your test names with "Test."** If you're using a testing framework that doesn't need keywords in your test names, don't do that.
 With MSTest, there are attributes like `[TestClass]` and `[TestMethod]` to mark methods as tests.
 Other testing frameworks have similar ones.

 **Don't use filler words like "Success" or "IsCorrect" in test names**.
 Instead, tell what "success" and "correct" mean for that test.
 Is it a successful test because it doesn't throw exceptions?
 Is it successful because it returns a value different from null?
 Make your test names easy to understand.

-<div class="message">If you want to learn more about naming your tests, check <a href="/2021/04/12/UnitTestNamingConventions">How to name your test: four naming conventions</a> where we write test names for the same methods using four different naming conventions.</div>

 ## 2. On Organization